The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-Utils.pm.md

 :   Method that returns 1 if the EXTENSION part of any file in the zip
     archive matches regexp.

+re_match_in_tgz_directory

+:   Method that returns 1 if the EXTENSION part of any file in the tgz archive
+    matches regexp.
+    To enable the check $Features{'tar'} should be enabled.

 md_copy_orig_msg_to_work_dir_as_mbox_file

 :   Method that copies original INPUTMSG file into work directory for